cycling turkey

 Cycling beside Lake Van in Eastern Turkey

-Turks love building things and a lot of money had been spent in road-building in recent years.
-Turkish roads tend to be new and well maintained and often surprisingly good relatively to the amount of traffic.
+Turks love building things and a lot of money has been spent on road-building in recent years.
+Turkish roads tend to be new and well-maintained and often surprisingly good relative to the amount of traffic.

 The downside of this is that a lot of tunnels have been dug in the last few years.
-These tend to be well lit and properly ventilated but some are narrower than others and a few even off-limits to cyclists.
+These tend to be well-lit and properly ventilated but some are narrower than others and a few are even off-limits to cyclists.

-Generally the ones that are unavoidable like those in the Çoruh valley around Artvin are wide enough to be safe while the narrower tunnels are often off-limits to larger trucks and the old road still exists.
+Generally, the ones that are unavoidable like those in the ร‡oruh valley around Artvin are wide enough to be safe while the narrower tunnels are often off-limits to larger trucks and the old road still exists.

 Dedicated cycle paths basically don’t exist, though some municipalities are developing urban cycle routes.